lengfei5/mRNA_degradation_kinetics_fitting/README.md

 * Not sure we should change S3 class to S4 (more strict in the definition and less error-prone in usage)

+* Consider to use bbmle package in R instead of optim, or at least for profile-likelihood, which could be much faster and more convenient to use.

 * Parameter cleaning in the last step is not clear how to integrate from the origin code

 * Headers in all scripts should probably removed or modified